Card Services calls have the general form:

 } mem_op_t;

-read from and write to a card
+ReadMemory and WriteMemory read from and write to a card

 memory area defined by the specified memory handle, returned by a

-field gives the
+previous call to OpenMemory.
+The Offset field gives the

 offset of the operation from the start of the card memory region.
 The

-field gives the number of bytes to be transferred.
+Count field gives the number of bytes to be transferred.
 The

-field points to a host memory buffer to be the destination for
+buf field points to a host memory buffer to be the destination for

-operation, or the source for a WriteMemory
+a ReadMemory operation, or the source for a WriteMemory

 operation.

-The following fields are defined in Attributes
+The following fields are defined in Attributes:

-if the host buffer is in a user memory
+MEM_OP_BUFFEREither MEM_OP_BUFFER_USER if the host buffer is in a user memory

-if the host buffer is in kernel
+segment, or MEM_OP_BUFFER_KERNEL if the host buffer is in kernel

 memory.

-Specifies that a card area should not be erased before it is written.
+MEM_OP_DISABLE_ERASESpecifies that a card area should not be erased before it is written.

-Specifies verification of write operations.
+MEM_OP_VERIFYSpecifies verification of write operations.

 Return codes:

-The window handle is invalid.
+CS_BAD_HANDLEThe window handle is invalid.

-The specified card offset is beyond the end of the memory region.
+CS_BAD_OFFSETThe specified card offset is beyond the end of the memory region.

-The specified transfer size extends past the end of the memory region.
+CS_BAD_SIZEThe specified transfer size extends past the end of the memory region.

 int CardServices(RegisterEraseQueue, client_handle_t *handle, eraseq_hdr_t *header);

-structure is given by:
+The eraseq_hdr_t structure is given by:

 typedef struct erase_queue_header_t {